FAQs

 Students with Extenuating Circumstances will be considered on a case by case basis.

-You must attend all week, Mon, Wed & Friday you must be on campus to work with staff, students and alumni.
+You must attend all week in person, Monday to Friday according to your timetable to work with staff, students and alumni.

 In case of train strikes all students are expected to organise alternative transport in order to attend EYH.
 The train strikes will not be accepted as an extenuating circumstance for not attending.